jeremyfix/ros2_ansible_turtlebot/README.md

 ./scripts/run-playbook.sh install.yml dummy.hostname.for_turtle3
 ```

 Then it will take some time.
 On turtlebot3, around 2hours.
+On turtlebot2, I do not remember how much time, certainly faster than turtlebot3.